 Who is she and why was she so well known in her day?
 To find out you will need to return here later, a dedicated website is under construction and new related blogs added.
 You might also like follow me on Twitter @heathertweed for more news when the full story is ready to be revealed!

-Totally out of the blue, after reading my blog, I was contacted by a geneology website asking me to write a guest blog and the respected Ripperology magazine inviting me to research and write an article.
+Having written a blog for a few months I was excited and surprised to be contacted out of the blue by a genealogy website asking me to write a guest blog and also an editor from the respected Ripperology magazine inviting me to research and write an article.

-My recent research and writing about my great, great Uncle, George Sargent has been positively commented on
+My in depth research and writing about my great, great Uncle, George Sargent has appeared on the genealogy site.

 I pieced together the amazing story of his pioneering work using the motion picture to analyse the golf swing.

-For Ripperology I researched into new territory, a terrible and tragic 19th century Music Hall murder and attempted suicide.
+And for Ripperology I researched into new territory, a terrible and tragic19th century Music Hall murder with a tragic outcome.

 The George Sargent story can be found on my

-The article has been published in January 2018 you can find a link to subscribe to the magazine for free
+The articles were first published in January 2018 you can find a link to information on the book of collated articles